lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Wimbush, Vincent L., and Rosamond C. Rodman, eds.
 African Americans and the Bible: Sacred Texts and Social Textures.
 New York: Continuum, 2000.

 Wosh, Peter J. Spreading the Word: The Bible Business in Nineteenth-Century America.
 Ithaca: Cornell University Press, 1994.

+Zagarri, Rosemarie.
+Revolutionary Backlash: Women and Politics in the Early American Republic.
+University of Pennsylvania Press, 2007.